 The trial, conducted in Boston, was a sensation.
-The jury convicted Bram, ruling he should be hanged.
+The jury convicted Bram, sentencing him to hang.
 A procedural error meant Bram received a second trial.
-He was again convicted, but this time was not sentenced to death.
+He was again convicted, but this time did not receive a death sentence.
 In 1898 Bram went to prison, and the matter might have stayed settled but for a prolific, pulp mystery writer named Mary Roberts Rinehart.

 Roosevelt and Wilson

 In Rinehart’s story, Westerberg suffers from mental delusions that lead him on killing sprees.
 Rinehart said that in real life Westerberg showed a pattern of violent, psychotic episodes that extended long after the trial.

 Rinehart’s books were extremely popular, and she had a fan in Teddy Roosevelt.
 Roosevelt took an interest in the case and bought Rinehart’s version of events.
 He lobbied President Woodrow Wilson to pardon Bram.